Bears-R-Us/arkouda/README.md

 <a id="external-integration"></a>
 ## External Systems Integration <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>

 Integrating Arkouda with cloud environments enables users to access Arkouda from machine learning (ML) and deep learning (DL) workflows deployed to Kubernetes as an example.
-Detailed discussions regarding Arkouda systems integration and specific instructions for registering/deregistering Arkouda with Kubernetes are located in [EXTERNAL INTEGRATION](EXTERNAL_INTEGRATION.md)
+Detailed discussions regarding Arkouda systems integration and specific instructions for registering/deregistering Arkouda with Kubernetes are located in [EXTERNAL INTEGRATION.md](EXTERNAL_INTEGRATION.md)

+<a id="metrics"></a>
+## Metrics <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>

+Arkouda provides a separate, dedicated zmq socket to enable generation and export of a variety of system, locale, user, and request metrics.
+Arkouda generated metrics in a format compatible with Prometheus, Grafana, and TimescaleDB.
+An Arkouda Prometheus exporter that serves as a Prometheus scrape target will be made available soon in the [arkouda-contrib](https://github.com/Bears-R-Us/arkouda-contrib) repository.
+A detailed discussion of Arkouda metrics is located in [METRICS.md](METRICS.md)

 <a id="contrib-ak"></a>
 ## Contributing to Arkouda <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>